 - Secure the cloth using tube clips every 4-5 feet or so, moving up the side, over the top, and down the other side.

-- Wrap the cloth around the back of the screen and secure it with the same clips used to secure the screen.
+- To cover the gaps on each side of the screen, wrap some cloth around the back of the screen and secure it with the same clips used to secure the screen.

 The last thing to do is cover all of the EMT pipes with foam insulation, which will prevent hard bounces from your golf ball making impact with the metal.